 Tommaso was born in Bologna in the north of Italy and he arrived in Sardinia at the age of 19 for windsurfing.
-Nowadays he’s really involved in the production of Vermentino macerated wine.
-You can meet him every day on the Kayak Tour of Ecosport Sardinia.
+Nowadays he’s really involved in the production of Vermentino skin contact wine.

 Sit down on the rock you prefer and enjoy the most mystical sunset in Sardinia.
 When the Mistral wind blows hard, the waves break on the cliffs and produce high splashes.